- 💃By worshipping Sai Baba, I attract both worldly and spiritual blessings, and I experience peace and happiness in my life.

 - 🔱I trust that Sai Baba is Pandharinath Vithal (God) incarnate, the merciful Lord of the poor and helpless.

-- 🛐If I am earnest and devout, Vithal (God) will manifest Himself.
+- 🛐As I am earnest and devout with Love, Vithal (God) will manifest Himself.

 - 🏊Placing my head on Sai Baba’s Feet in Shirdi is equal to bathing in the holy Tirth of Prayag, and all my desires are destroyed.